Psychologist Michelle Theer, Her Internet Affair With John Diamond, and the Murder of Air Force Captain Marty Theer

 Lourdes had told police the call came in on John’s cell phone and records confirmed that he had, in fact, received a call; a call from Michelle.
 MIchelle, during questioning on December 20, denied that she made such a call.

-Investigators learned later that John had borrowed a Smith & Wesson Model 5906 from a friend just a couple of days before the murder.
+Investigators learned later John had borrowed a Smith & Wesson Model 5906 from a friend just a couple of days before the murder.
 It was the same kind of weapon used to gun down Marty Theer.
 In February 2001, John reported a break-in of his car during which he claimed his friend’s gun was stolen.
 It would turn out to be a major mistake for John Diamond.

 On March 15, 2001, Army officials charged him with premeditated murder, conspiracy, and obstruction of justice.
 The Army had no jurisdiction over civilians, but strongly encouraged civilian police to press charges against Michelle.